Trying to figure out what to feed your family? This menu for a family of 6 can help! It’s

 - Leftover BBQ Chicken over Rice; Lettuce Salad with Mexican Dressing; No Bake Key Lime Pie

-- Garlicky White Bean Dip (similar to hummus) with tortilla chips; Easy Homemade Yogurt; Frozen Blueberries; Home Canned Peaches
+- Garlicky White Bean Dip (I make mine similar to this recipe) with tortilla chips; Easy Homemade Yogurt; Frozen Blueberries; Home Canned Peaches

 - Lemon Pepper Fish (used tilapia); “Baked” Sweet Potatoes/Potatoes (made in Instant Pot); Peas; Leftover Homemade Chocolate Brownies